 Stop in "America's most fun small town", Corning

-If you've chosen to follow The Western Route, then ideally situated at halfway through your trip and 4 hours into your drive, is the pretty town of Corning.
+If you've chosen to follow The Eastern Route, then ideally situated at halfway through your trip and 4 hours into your drive, is the pretty town of Corning.
 Known as "America's most fun small town", this stop is close to the main route and yet provides a fantastic spot for sightseeing.

 The town's historic downtown, the Gaffer district, is a colorful and vibrant place to wile away a few hours visiting the independent shops and eateries you'll find here.
 There's also Corning Glass Museum and Rockwell Museum that are well worth a visit.